Research Data Management Capacity Building Initiative

 Research Data Management Capacity Building Initiative applications are subject to the Connection Grants evaluation criteria and scoring.

-In addition, as part of its assessment of the proposal’s relevance to the objectives of the Connection program, under the Connection Grants Challenge criteria, the merit review committee will evaluate the degree to which applications respond to one or more of the following objectives:
+In addition, as part of its assessment of the proposal’s relevance to the objectives of the Research partnerships program, under the Connection Grants Challenge criteria, the merit review committee will evaluate the degree to which applications respond to one or more of the following objectives:

 - develop and/or adopt data management standards, practices, tools and skills within and across disciplines and institutions, with a focus on the social sciences and humanities;